slco-2016/q1_report_long/_pages/researchinsights_page.md

 ![clientpaperwork]({{ site.baseurl }}/assets/imgs/clientpaperwork/2.jpg)

 ### Individualized Support
 - Key takeaway: Support Staff engage with clients in a complementary manner with regards to the case manager, because their roles are not compliance focused.
 Intensive Supervision Program (ISP) Officers build rapport with clients and see themselves as Mentors.
-Peer Mentors are knowledgeable of and empathy for the barriers addicts can face because they have been through a similar struggle.
+Peer Mentors are knowledgeable of, and have empathy for, the barriers addicts can face because they have been through a similar struggle.
 - Quotes
 	- *“[The] goal is to not to throw [clients] in jail but to rehabilitate.”* - Intensive Supervision Probation Officer, Criminal Justice Services
 	- *Dealing with a person not just as themselves but as a whole … get them something that will give them a reason to stay sober."* - Therapist, Criminal Justice Services
 - Observations
-	1. ISP officers and Peer Support staff at Criminal Justice Services use texting to stay in frequent contact with clients to build rapport and give support.
+	1. Intensive Supervision Probation (ISP) officers and Peer Support staff at Criminal Justice Services use texting to stay in frequent contact with clients to build rapport and give support.
 	2. Criminal Justice Services case managers have reached out to ISP officers to visit their noncompliant clients with great results.
 8 of 10 of the noncompliant clients they reach out to call their case managers right away.
 	3. Therapists who work with clients identify emotional support as an important piece of client success.
 - Ideas/Opportunities: How might we supervise and support specific demographics differently?